 Quick Lemon Mousse - the mere mention of it makes my mouth water.
 Wow is this good stuff!
 I first saw the recipe featured during a cooking segment with Lucinda Scala Quinn on Martha's show a couple of weeks ago.
 It also appears in the May 2010 issue of Everyday Food.

 Not only is this recipe incredibly easy to make, but it's pretty flexible too - the directions say you can vary the amount of fresh lemon juice, as well as the amount of unflavored gelatin used, depending on how far in advance you'd like to prepare it.
 Additionally, I found the amount of sugar in the recipe is also adjustable.

 I made my lemon mouse using farm fresh raw cream given to me by a friend - what a treat that was!
 I garnished the mousse with wild black raspberries and candied lemon slices .

 If you love lemon, you'll really want to give this recipe a try!

 Check out the difference between the store bought, ultra pasteurized cream on the left, and the farm fresh raw cream on the right.
 Sorry for the poor lighting - the photo was taken at night, but you can still see the amazing color difference.
 Not only is there a huge difference in color, if you look closely you can see the farm fresh raw cream is much creamier in texture.

 Makes 4 servings

-- Add cooled gelatin mixture and continue to whip to desired consistency.
+Add cooled gelatin mixture and continue to whip until it thickens.